-This was the scenario presented to participants at last year’s inaugural On Board Forums held in Sydney and Melbourne.
+This was the scenario presented to participants at the first On Board Forums held in Sydney and Melbourne in 2016.
 The program was designed to give emerging female directors contact with the pre-eminent directors in Australia.

 Participants in the program learn first hand how an experienced ASX 200 director goes about leading a board discussion and driving consensus on thorny problems that reflect real world dilemmas.

 The chairs of the Twinian boards included Commonwealth Bank of Australia Chairman Catherine Livingstone AO FAICD, ANZ Chairman David Gonski AC FAICDLife, and Qantas Chairman Leigh Clifford AO FAICD.

 Chairs of the boards for next years forums include Colonial First State Chairman Anne Ward FAICD, former Australian of the Year Simon McKeon AO FAICD, Sigma Pharmaceuticals non-executive director David Bayes FAICD, Sonic Healthcare non-executive director Kathryn Spargo FAICD, Vivid Technology Chairman Charles Macek FAICD in Melbourne, and Westpac non-executive director Ewen Crouch AM FAICD, AGL non-executive director Sandra McPhee, Transurban non-executive director Peter Scott FAICD and GPT Group non-executive director Dr Eileen Doyle FAICD in Sydney.